 Editing underwater photos may not be the funniest part of the process, but it can improve the results and remove the blue colour from your underwater shots.
 You don’t need to be an expert at all with editing software for this.
 You can even do it with an app on your phone.

 The idea is to indicate what in the photo should be white (instead of blue or grey or green).
 It will automatically adjust the rest of the colours for more vibrant results.
-If you’re not lucky enough to have a white object in the photo that works for the automatic white balance, don’t give up.
+Don’t give up if you cannot find a white object in the photo that works for the automatic white balance.
 You can still play with the colours by manually changing the temperature and the tint.

 Look at this before / after comparison.
-The white balance was done using the automatic function of the SnapSeed iPhone app (middle photo) and the colour restoration of the Dive+ app (last photo).
+The white balance was done using the automatic function of the SnapSeed iPhone app and the colour restoration of the Dive+ app.
 In just one click.

 And when you add even more editing (I played with the level of darkness/brightness and the level of details – still using the Snapseed app), it sometimes does wonders: